ruanyf/loppo/docs/option.md

 ## option.content

-`option.content` is the markdown content of current page.
+`option.content` is the HTML markup of current page converted from markdown.
 It has three posibilities.

 - For regular `.md` file, `option.content` is its markdown content.
 - For the root directory (`docs` directory), `option.content` is the content of `README.md` under the project root directory (not `docs` directory)。If no `README.md`，`option.content` is an empty string.